Ladybirds

-Hello, and welcome to the Butterflies class page.
-The Butterflies class teacher is Mrs Cockbain and your Key Worker is Mrs Buckle .
-Children in Butterflies class are also supported by Miss Hennessey, Miss O’Toole, Mrs Charman, Miss Briley and mrs Bryne.
+Hello, and welcome to the Ladybirds class page.
+The Ladybirds class teacher is Miss O’Toole and your Key Worker is Miss Richardson .
+Children in Ladybirds class are also supported by Miss Hennessey, Miss Brierley and Mrs Buckle.

 Good attendance habits start early, in EYFS we encourage and support children to be in school every day in order to give our children the best possible start to their educational journey.